sysrex/alexkiss/content/posts/terraform-remote-s3.md

 date: 2019-11-04T14:16:40+01:00
 tags: ["AWS", "Terraform"]
 summary: "Terraform with AWS and remote state bucket"
-draft: true
+draft: false
 ---

-When building infrastructure with terraform config, a state file, called terraform.tfstat, gets generated locally in the .terraform directory.
-This state file contains information about the infrastructure and configuration that terraform is managing.
-When working on a team, it is better to store this state file remotely so that more folks can access it to make changes to the infrastructure.
+Ok .... so you .... you need to build infrastructure for your team.
+This is a job for terraform.
+Whenever you execute your plans in terraform a "state" file gets created called *terraform.tfstate*, this generally is created in the .terraform directory and contains information about the infrastructure and configuration that terraform is managing.
+It is generally accepted that when multiple people work on the same project it's better to store this state file remotely so that more members of the team can access it to make changes to the infrastructure, I would dare to add even if you use multiple computers this is a wise thing to do.

 The state file contains information about what real resources exist for each object defined in the terraform config files.
 For example, if you have a DNS zone resource created in your terraform config, then the state file contains info about the actual resource that was created on AWS.